 17 people died since 1950 by direct consequences of earthquakes.
-1 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.
+There were 1 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 Other natural hazards in Spain: